 The rapid rise of temperature seems to trigger seizures rather than the actual degree of fever.

 Regular, round the clock usage of antipyretics, may be given at first sign of infection in children with known febrile seizures.
 This might help to prevent fever spikes that are the triggers for a seizure.
 However available studies show that this does not reduce the risk of having another febrile seizure.

 The regular usage of anticonvulsants is not recommended.
-They might prevent recurrences but will not prevent subsequent development of epilepsy.
-As these seizures are usually short lasting and do not cause brain damage, the side effects of these medicines outweigh any benefits.
+They might prevent recurrences but will not prevent the subsequent development of epilepsy.
+As these seizures are usually short-lasting and do not cause brain damage, the side effects of these medicines outweigh any benefits.